SAE-REN — Luxury beauty identity, packaging, and brand system

 Outcome

-Within six months:
+Within six months, SAE-REN:

-Expanded into second location
+expanded into a second location

-Added multiple SKUs across categories
+added multiple SKUs across skincare and makeup

 "Mariya is an absolute professional.
 She understood exactly what I wanted and delivered high-end work that exceeded my expectations.
 Her attention to detail and commitment to quality are truly exceptional.
 I am incredibly impressed with her work ethic and dedication.
 I highly recommend her for any project!"